Stochastic synaptic dynamics under learning: Dynamics of learning

 respectively, these are the separate errorbars in \prettyref{fig:Four-populations-training-session}.

 While the total average of $W_{k}$,

 is fixed by construction, the same is not true for the total variance

-However, $V_{k}$ approaches a stationary value due to the interplay of STDP and homeostasis: Assuming the total variance in the beginning of the $k$th training session was $V_{0}$, this fixes the initial condition of all four variances in \prettyref{eq:mVdynamics_4pops} to $V_{0}$.
-The four means and variances after STDP for time $T$ and subsequent homeostasis, \prettyref{eq:homeostasis_theory}, thus parametrically depend on $V_{0}$.
-Therefore, the total variance of weights in $W$ after the $k$th STDP session and homeostasis, $V_{k}$, depends on $V_{0}$ as well.
-It can be expressed by the results of integrating \prettyref{eq:mVdynamics_4pops} as
+However, $V_{k}$ approaches a stationary value due to the interplay of STDP and homeostasis: Assuming the total variance in the beginning of the $k$th training session was $V_{\ast}$, this fixes the initial condition of all four variances in \prettyref{eq:mVdynamics_4pops} to $V_{\ast}$.
+The four means and variances after STDP for time $T$ and subsequent homeostasis, \prettyref{eq:homeostasis_theory}, thus parametrically depend on $V_{\ast}$.
+Therefore, the marginal variance of weights in $W$ after the $k$th STDP session and homeostasis, $V_{k}$, depends on $V_{\ast}$ as well.
+It can be expressed in terms of the results of integrating \prettyref{eq:mVdynamics_4pops} as

 where we defined the weighted population sum

 The asymptotic variance must be stationary